dan-nagle/h2m/README.txt

 completely irrelevant to h2m.
 To make sure that the output file is kept despite any errors, use the -keep-going or -k option.

+Mistakes on the user's part may result in unusual errors.
+Only provide one source file to h2m at a time or the underlying Clang infrastructure will raise errors relating to the number of compiler jobs expected.

 Module Names: The base file name is prepended with "module_" to create a name for the fortran module generated from each file.
 If identically named header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.
+A module name is not checked for other illegal characters, which may well be present depending on the user's namning scheme.
+The user will need to rename the module by hand.

 Macros: Because fortran has no equivalent to the C macro, macros are traslated approximately.
 However, because types often cannot be determined for macros,